GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/readme.md

 # Excersice

 ## Task
+* Plot the *World Heritage in Danger* data set
 *	Install plugins in QGIS
-*	Use the *World Heritage in Danger* data set
 *	Create a cartogram
 *	Add a WMTS layer